aJunk/EdgeRouter-BATMAN-kernel-module/README.md

 At the moment, these kernel modules only work for MediaTek-based devices (EdgeRouter ER-X/ER-X-SFP/EP-R6/ER-10X) and with firmware v2.0.9-hotfix.1.

-A built script to reproduce the process and adapt it for other versions will be added after some clean-up.
+A build script to reproduce the process and adapt it for other versions will be added after some clean-up.

 # Installation
 Copy the contents of /user-data to /config/user-data/batman-adv on your EdgeRouter.